Festive & frugal Christmas porch decor ideas for adding easy touches of Christmas to welcome your family and friends to your home.

 - Sitting area accessories

-To switch things up a bit this year I went with a fresh pine bunch instead of a wreath on the door.
+To switch things up a bit this year, I went with a fresh pine bunch instead of a wreath on the door.
 Honestly, once I had it all bundled up and hanging on the door, I wondered if I had lost my mind.
 It looked a little rough around the edges.
-I wasn’t ready to admit defeat though so I added a buffalo plaid scarf and a string of bells.
-The last thing I did was trim a few random branches to tidy things up and when I stood back to look, I was pleasantly surprised!
-This could actually cost no money at all if you have access to pine trees and a spare scarf in the closet.
-I had to buy my greens but all together they were under $15.00.
+I wasn’t ready to admit defeat though, so I added a buffalo plaid scarf, and a string of bells.
+The last thing I did was trim a few random branches to tidy things up, and when I stood back to look, I was pleasantly surprised!
+It’s possible to make a door swag like this for no money at all if you have access to pine trees, and a spare scarf in the closet.
+I had to buy my greens, but altogether they were under $15.00.
 Instead of a scarf, you could use any kind of ribbon.

 I tied small bunches of pine to the backs of the rockers.
-For the table I piled an enamelware tub with giant pine cones and faux cranberries.
+For the table I filled an enamelware tub with giant pine cones and faux cranberries.